-2.1 Overseas market access requirements prevail in the event of inconsistency
+2.1 Market-specific export requirements prevail in the event of inconsistency

-- (1) This clause applies to an animal product business that is processing or performing other activities in relation to animal products for export in circumstances where overseas market access requirements also apply (including in relation to supervision, examination, surveillance, frequencies of review, audit, and dormancy). - (2) If there is a conflict between overseas market access requirements and this notice, the requirements of the overseas market access requirements prevail.
+- (1) This clause applies to an animal product business that is processing or performing other activities in relation to animal products for export in circumstances where market-specific export requirements also apply (including in relation to supervision, examination, surveillance, frequencies of review, audit, and dormancy). - (2) If there is a conflict between market-specific export requirements and this notice, the market-specific export requirements prevail.